 RETOOL_EXPOSED prefix, use

 RETOOL_FILE_EXPOSED.
-For example, if you wanted to allow your database password to be used by a resource, set
+For example, if you want multiple resources to use your database password, set

 RETOOL_FILE_EXPOSED_DB_PASSWORD to the path on the file system.

-This feature only works with the following environment variables which contain secret values:
+This feature only works with the following environment variables: